JesperNielsen99/Projectcalculationtool/Contribute.md

 ## Community

-You can chat with the core contributors and the Projectcalculationtool community on Microsoft Teams.
-We have a group chat there where we discuss about the project, share ideas, and solve problems.
+You can chat with the core contributors and the dev team through issues.

 Thank you for contributing to the Projectcalculationtool!